TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 ## Overview

+### Objectives

+### Submission

+You need to submit your MiniJava project on Blackboard.
+As part of your submission, we ask you to provide a short paragraph explaining the organisation of your MiniJava examples, the corresponding Jasmin files, and your Stratego files.
+The deadline for submission is December 18, 17:59.

 ### Grading

 You can earn up to 25 points for your example MiniJava programs and their corresponding Jasmin programs.